[Feature] How spies use women to steal EU secrets

 China and Russia also deny conducting any illegal operations in Europe.

-But other Belgian files pointed to similar counter-intelligence concerns in quasi-voyeuristic remarks.
+But other Belgian files pointed to similar counter-intelligence concerns, in quasi-voyeuristic remarks.

 "He reputedly frequents libertine milieus and swingers parties," a VSSE file, from 2015, said, speaking of a Belgian noble, who liked to entertain Western diplomats, as well as suspected Chinese and Russian spies, at his chateau.